Azure/Metrics-Advisor-for-Equipment.github.io/docs/12-API How-to Guide.md

       "dataSourceInfo": {
         "dataSourceType": "SqlServer",
         "authenticationType": "ManagedIdentity",
-        "serverName": "{enter_your_sql_server_name}", // Replace with your Azure SQL server name "databaseName": "equipment_db_prod", // Replace with your database name (must be in the server provided above) "tableName": "preprocessed_controlvalve_sensor_values" // Replace with your SQL table or SQL view name (must be in the database provided above)
+        "serverName": "{your_sql_server_name}", // Replace with your Azure SQL server name "databaseName": "{your_database_name}", // Replace with your database name (must be in the server provided above) "tableName": "{your_sql_table_name}" // Replace with your SQL table or SQL view name (must be in the database provided above)
       },
       "dataSchema": {
         "dataSchemaType": "LongTable",